railsbridge/docs/sites/workshop/ruby_for_beginners.deck.md

 !SLIDE
 ## Class
-Describes the generic characteristics of a single type of object.
+Describes the generic characteristics of a single _type_ of object.

+What things of this type _are_.

 e.g. Dog, Vehicle, Baby

 !SLIDE
 ## Method
-Defines behavioral characteristic.
+Defines _behavioral_ characteristic.

+What the things of the class's type _do_.

 e.g. Chase, Drive, Talk

 !SLIDE
 ## Variable
-Defines attribute characteristic.
+Defines _attribute_ characteristic.

+What things of the class's type _have_.

 e.g. Breed, Model Year, Favorite Ice Cream